aappddeevv/scalajs-reaction/README.md

 helps you find the easiest way to access the components in your application.
 This library does not force many conventions on your code.

 This facade uses standard scala.js concepts.
 Higher level components, e.g. composition of smaller components, can use more idiomatic scala constructs.
 This library does not fight scala or scala.js to make it more like js.
 It uses the tools provided by scala and scala.js to make it easier to write react applications and control react rendering optimizations.

+react function components are not pure functions and can never be pure functions.
+Think of them more like a "context" that is established for some part of the DOM that just happens to return HTML builder instructions each time it is called.
+If you come from the java Spring world, think of it as a bean factory that knows how to emit render instructions.

 # Usage